The Mirror of the Bible

 Which One Do You Choose?

-There you have, in a nutshell, the two possible mirrors between which you life pendulates.
-When you stop and look, what do you see?
+There you have, in a nutshell, the two possible mirrors between which your life pendulates.
+But when you stop and look, what do you see?